ProWritingAid is up there with the best if you need an online writing assistant

 While for others, mobility and portability might be necessities that require working with multiple browsers and using smartphone integration.

-Of course, price is a big consideration for many, and before I even start on my review, this one is a winner already.
+Of course, the price is a big consideration for many writers.
+Before I even start on my review, this one is a winner already.

 It is around one-third of the price of comparable premium writing and grammar checkers.

-To help you in your decision-making process, here is my hands-on review of ProWritingAid.
+To help you in your decision-making process, here is my hands-on review.